 Roasted Broccoli with Lemon and Pecorino-Romano Cheese

-- 1 lb. broccoli pieces, cut so flower ends are not over an inch across (about 6 cups cut broccoli)
+- 1 lb. broccoli pieces, cut so flower ends are not over an inch across (see notes)

 - 2 T extra virgin olive oil